NgoMing/CloudAssignment/MainProject/README.md

 docker-machine ip cloud-dev
 ```
 * Access address: http://docker-machine-ip:8080 to get URL of spart-master container
+* Access address: http://docker-machine-ip:8081 to get URL of spart-master-backup container
 * Access Zeppelin via address: http://docker-machine-ip:8090
 * Click on anonymous at the top right, then Interpreter
 * Go to Cassandra and edit the `cassandra.hosts` field to `cassandra` and then *Save*
-* Go to Spark part and edit the `master` field to the value of the above spark-master URL such as `spark://e7583f98220e:7077` and then *Save*
+* Go to Spark part and edit the `master` field to the value of the above spark masters URL such as `spark://e7583f98220e:7077,a40c6db92a36:7077` and then *Save*

 ##### Step 4: Import database into Cassandra node
 * Enter Cassandra node1 in bash mode: